 Icon packs have holes.
-Icon packs sometimes miss.
+Icon packs don't always fit your wallpaper.
 And when you're theming your phone, maybe what you need isn't in an icon pack at all.
 That's OK.
-We don't need no stinkin' icon packs.
+We don't need no stinkin' icon packs, especially in 2020 when apps like Icon Pack Studio exist.
 We can edit together our own custom icons!
 It's easy.
-All you need is some kind of photo editor — be it the latest Photoshop or free cloud-based editors like Pixlr — and a little creativity.
+All you need is some kind of photo editor — be it the latest Photoshop or free cloud-based editors like Pixlr E — and a little creativity.

 Finding your image

-Most customization-oriented launchers like Nova Launcher let you set any image you want as an app icon.
+Most third-party launchers like Nova Launcher let you set any image you want as an app icon.
 With that kind of freedom, it can be a bit daunting finding inspiration for your icons.
-While most custom icons are theme-driven, here are some more ideas for custom icons or where to pull them:
+While most custom icons are theme-driven — using color palettes or pictures based on a wallpaper — here are some more ideas for custom icons or where to pull them:

 - Game elements: Inventory items in a lot of games, like these Dark Souls items, are easy to set as icons because most are designed to fit into a square and transparent PNG images of the items are easily found on fan sites and game wikis.

-- Emoji: Emoji are already square images that are mobile friendly and can be seen as an otherworldy code by a large portion of the population.
-Using emoji as custom icons means you can disguise apps by how they make you feel, what they remind you of, or one of the hundreds of symbols that you feel represent the app in your eyes.
+- Emoji: Emoji are already square images that are mobile friendly and can be decoded a million different ways.
+You can disguise apps by how they make you feel, what they remind you of, like a secret code only you can decipher.

 - Logos: Sports teams, name brands, heck even a lot of movies and bands have their logos online in transparent PNG images, ready to be set as a custom icon.
 If you're a sports fan, your team's logo is the easiest app drawer icon in the theming world, and in most cases it won't need any editing at all.

-If the image you found was a transparent, square image, congratulations!
+If the image you find is a transparent and square image, congratulations!
 You can apply it as-is.
-If it isn't, there's a few edits you may need to make:
+If it isn't, there's a few edits you may need to make.

 Applying a custom icon